Texans with Cancer

 - In men, prostate cancer is the most commonly diagnosed cancer.
-In 2010, Texas ranked fourth in the United States in estimated new cases and third in number of expected cancer deaths due to prostate cancer.
+Texas currently ranks third in the United States in estimated new cases and fourth in number of expected cancer deaths due to prostate cancer.

 - Breast cancer is the most commonly diagnosed cancer in women.
-Texas ranked fourth in the United States in estimated new cases and second in expected cancer deaths due to breast cancer in 2010.
+Texas ranks second in the United States in estimated new cases and third in expected cancer deaths due to breast cancer.

 - Lung cancer is the third most commonly diagnosed cancer in Texas for men and women and the leading cause of cancer-related deaths.

 - Colon cancer ranks fourth in expected new cases and second in estimated cancer deaths for Texas men and women combined in 2015.